Cleod9/as3js/Readme.md

 `-s`,`--silent`: Flag to completely silence AS3JS output.

-`-v`, `--verbose`: Flag to enable verbose output.
+`--verbose`: Flag to enable verbose output.
 Use to help debug transpiler errors.

 `-d`, `--dry`: Perfoms a dry-run of the compilation.
 This will perform all of the usual compilation steps but skip writing the final output file.

 `-e`, `--entry`: This is the entry package class for your application.
 Uses the format `[mode]:path.to.package.Class`.
-You replace `[mode]` with either `"new"` to have AS3JS instantiate the class once your compiled script loads, or `"module"` to have AS3JS return the specified package as a module so may load it with require().
+You replace `[mode]` with either `"instance"` to have AS3JS instantiate the class once your compiled script loads, or `"static"` to have AS3JS return the class function as-is.

+`--safe-require` - Puts a try-catch around require statements.
+Useful for code that may run in both the browser and Node.js

+`--ignore-flash` - Ignores imports of flash.* packages (helps silence errors when porting Flash code)

 Here is an example command: